If you've ever felt the frustration of managing multiple online accounts, whether…

 Step #2: Install Cart2Cart Magento to Shopify Migration App

 There’s an exception to the rule of customization and themes.
 Yap, you got that right.
 You can proceed to directly install the Cart2Cart Magento to Shopify app from the Shopify app store.
-Simply search Cart2Cart and go-ahead to the app for free.
+Search Cart2Cart and go ahead to the app for free.

 Step #3: Create a New Cart2Cart Account

-With your Cart2Cart app set onto the Shopify system, you can proceed to create a new user account.
+With your Cart2Cart app set up on the Shopify system, you can proceed to create a new user account.

 Head to the Cart2Cart tool, click on it, and launch the app.
-From here, you can opt to create the account through signing up using your contact details or simply sign up using a Google or Facebook account credentials.
+From here, you can opt to create the account by signing up using your contact details or by signing up using your Google or Facebook account credentials.

-Step #4: Estimates of How Much Magento to Shopify Migration Process Sets You Back
+Step #4: Estimates of How Much the Magento to Shopify Migration Process Sets You Back

-Whereas Cart2Cart comes free, you ultimately get charged for full a migration of your Magento online shop entities to Shopify.
+Whereas Cart2Cart comes free, you ultimately get charged for a complete migration of your Magento online shop entities to Shopify.

-And since billing & checkout typically come at the tail end just before full migration process, you may want to know beforehand the probable costs to expect.
+And since billing & checkout typically come at the tail end, just before the whole migration process, you may want to know the probable costs beforehand.

 Head over to Cart2Cart’s website, then click on the “Get Estimate” button.
 The system leads you to the official Cart2Cart Migration tool.
 From here, you should get a good sense of the amount you’d expect to pay.

-You’ll figure out that the assessment of each migration instance base on the number of products, orders, and customers you intend to import,
+You’ll figure out that the assessment of each migration instance based on the number of products, orders, and customers you intend to import,

-Let’s say, for instance, you intend to import to migrate 5,000 products, together with 500 orders and 500 customer entities will cost you around $149.
+Let’s say, for instance, you intend to import and migrate 5,000 products, together with 500 orders and 500 customer entities, which will cost you around $149.

 Step #5: Define Magento Source Store & Create Its Connection Bridge